Virtual Assistant Pricing: Hourly vs. Packages

 Ultimately, you have to do what is right for your business.

-Hourly rates are an amazing way to start your business.
+Hourly rates are an amazing way to start your business, but I HIGHLY encourage you to transition to package-based rates at some point.